Co2Lo/Connor_CSCI_1070/Final/README.md

 # Dataset:
 The "Job Change of Data Scientists" dataset is a CSV file from Kaggle.com with 14 features describing over 19,000 rows of data, each row representing a data scientist who was either looking or not looking for a job change at the time of the survey.
-Today, I'll be training binary classification models to determine if a data scientist was pursuing a job change, based on those aforementioned features, described in greater detail below, per the Kaggle description:
+Today, I'll be training binary classification models to determine if a data scientist was pursuing a job change, based on those aforementioned features, which are described in greater detail below, per the Kaggle description:

 "enrollee_id : Unique ID for candidate.

 city: City code.

 city_ development _index : Developement index of the city (scaled).

 gender: Gender of candidate

 relevent_experience: Relevant experience of candidate

 enrolled_university: Type of University course enrolled if any

-education_level: Education level of candidate major_discipline :Education major discipline of candidate
+education_level: Education level of candidate

+major_discipline :Education major discipline of candidate

 experience: Candidate total experience in years

-company_size: No of employees in current employer's company company_type : Type of current employer
+company_size: No of employees in current employer's company

+company_type : Type of current employer

 last_new_job: Difference in years between previous job and current job

 training_hours: training hours completed

-target: 0 – Not looking for job change, 1 – Looking for a job change"
+target: 0.0 – Not looking for job change, 1.0 – Looking for a job change"

 # Hypothesis:
 1. Null: For the dataset, there will be no difference in the population characteristics between the data scientists who look for a job change and those who do not look for a job change.
 2. Alternative: For the dataset, there will be a difference in the population characteristics between the data scientists who look for a job change and those who do not look for a job change.

-### Implication of hypothesis for binary classification:
+### Implication of hypothesis for binary classification models:
 As a "Command + F" search of "0.0" (see above, "Not looking for job change"), and "1.0" (Looking for a job change) on the raw CSV file will reveal, the ratio of the latter to the former is 4777 : 14381... approximately 33.4% of the data scientists represented in the dataset are not looking for a job change, while approximately 66.6% are.
-As such, a rudimentary "coin flip" model based solely on these percentages would be accurate:

-33.4% of the time for those not looking for a job change 66.6% of the time for those looking for a job change

-(33.4% * 0.334) + (66.6% * 0.666) = 55.66% of the time.
+As such, a rudimentary "coin flip" model based solely on these percentages would be accurate, over many trials, about 50% of the time, and an even simpler model predicting a data scientist is looking for a job, every single time, would be accurate 66.6% of the time.
+At the very least, we need to do better than each of these approaches, and prove the accuracy of each model through their respective ROC AUC scores, given it is one of the most consistent and accurate performance metrics.

-If my models can predict if data scientists were or were not looking for a job change at accuracy of rates of more than 55.66%, the null will be rejected, since a pattern exists among the population of data scientists not looking for a job change from those who are, by which they can guess with greater accuracy than a random number generator.
-The more accurate they are, the further they reject the null.
+Then, if my models can predict if data scientists were or were not looking for a job change with more than 66.6% accuracy, the null will be rejected, since a pattern exists among the population of data scientists not looking for a job change from those who are, by which the models can guess with greater accuracy than a naive guesser.
+Moreover, the more accurate my models are, the "further" they'll reject the null: this will be explained in greater detail, later.

 For this implication to be true, however, we must clean the data to ensure our models are truly evaluating PATTERNS, as opposed to NOISE, in the data.
 Let's preprocess.